FeatureBaseDB/featurebase-docs/help-on-help/publishing-workflow/broken-link-check-python.md

 The script can be run from any machine with Python and its dependencies installed.

-## What you're looking for

-* Any link that is broken or unavailable

-## False positives

-Some links won't resolve regardless:
-* External sites
+## What is revealed in a broken link check

+* Missing ALT tags -- ALT tags are important for accessibility purposes and should be fixed if possible.
+* Broken external links -- Manually check these because the broken-link-checks don't deal with external links
-* Email addresses
+* Email addresses -- Manually check because checker doesn't deal with them
-* Images without <alt> tags
+* Broken internal links -- these **must** be fixed

 TIP: Add false positives to the `dead_link_seeker.py` `false_postitive` list at the end of the file.